-Prerequisite: Electronics 20 with a satisfactory grade or equivalent Lecture 3 hours.
-Laboratory 3 hours.
+Prerequisite: Electronics 20 with a satisfactory grade or equivalent

 Applications of the integrated circuit operational amplifier such as amplifiers, active filters, and oscillators.
 Includes analog-digital and digital-analog conversion, digital-analog systems integration, and use of operational amplifiers in robotics and environmental sensing.